VolistxTeam/Framework/README.md

-# Volistx Skeleton
+# Volistx Framework
-Reusable Framework For Volistx API
+Volistx Framework For RESTful API Based on Laravel/Lumen

 This is a pre-made skeleton for Volistx API platform using Lumen PHP Framework.